 Learner (ISP definition)

-Everyone at ISP is a learner.
-The ISP learner recognizes that their mindset, experiences, and actions drive their learning outcomes.
+The ISP learner recognises that their mindset, experiences and actions drive their learning outcomes.
 With this awareness, they exercise voice, choice, and ownership over their process of learning - leading their learning and the learning of others.

 Begin with our children and students.
 Our children and students are at the heart of what we do.
 Simply, their success is our success.
 Well-being and safety are both essential for learners and learning.
 Therefore, we are consistent in identifying potential safeguarding issues and acting and following up on all concerns appropriately.